encode/httpx/docs/advanced.md

 }
 ```

+!!! tip
+    It is safe to upload large files this way.
+File uploads are streaming by default, meaning that only one chunk will be loaded into memory at a time.

 ## Customizing authentication

 When issuing requests or instantiating a client, the `auth` argument can be used to pass an authentication scheme to use.
 The `auth` argument may be one of the following...